 Stay In Touch

 The need to keep track of your airline applications can not be overstated.
-Maintaining an up-to-date spreadsheet allows you to keep a record of when you applied to which airline, whether you have received a response, if you met the minimum requirements and if they were actively recruiting etc… Keep note if you have received a reply – have they put your CV on file for six months?
-By keeping all of this information in an organised fashion, you can reapply at set intivals.
-If there is no chance to either your circumstances (such as additional flying qualifications) or the airlines recruitment status, we would recommend sending an up to date CV and cover letter every six months.
-Doing this on a more regular basis, or not keeping track of your applications, may not be looked on favorably.
+Maintaining an up-to-date spreadsheet allows you to keep a record of when you applied to each airline, whether you have received a response, if you met the minimum requirements and if they were actively recruiting etc. Keep note of if you have received a reply – have they put your CV on file for six months?
+By keeping all of this information documented and organised, you can reapply at set intervals.
+If there is no changes to either your circumstances (such as additional flying qualifications) or the airline’s recruitment status, we would recommend sending an up-to-date CV and cover letter every six months.
+Send airlines an application too frequently, or not keeping track of your applications, may not be looked on favorably by an airline.

-Each airline job is different – sending out a generic CV and Cover Letter is unlikely to impress and can easily be spotted.
-Tailor both your CV and Cover Letter specifically for that individual airline, considering the company culture, routes, fleet, expansion plans, career prospects etc. For assistance in this, visit our Career Services section.
+Each airline job is different – sending out a generic CV and Cover Letter for a piloting job is unlikely to impress an airline and can be easily spotted.
+Tailor both your CV and Cover Letter specifically for the individual airline, considering the company culture, routes, fleet, expansion plans, career prospects etc. For assistance in this, visit our Career Hub section.

 Be proactive in your research.
 Look at the latest airline orders – which airlines are expanding, when are they expecting to take delivery of their new aircraft?
 If an airline is taking delivery of an air frame in the next few months, they may well need new pilots to fly it, therefore target your applications appropriately.
-Building up a picture of the industry can help you choose which airlines to target with regards to sending your CV and Cover Letters to.
+Building up a picture of the industry can help you choose which airlines to send your CV and Cover Letters to.

-If your applying for smaller outfits such as regional airlines or corporate companies, try and take a direct approach.
-Turning up at a companies office and directly handing your CV to the chief pilot will allow you to demonstrate that you have the personality for the job, show you are very keen and put a face to the CV.
-The chief pilot is much more likely to remember you after a personal approach rather than someone who has emailed them a CV which might put you higher up on the list when they next recruit.
+If you’re applying for smaller outfits such as regional airlines or corporate companies, sometimes taking a direct approach can be effective.
+For example, turning up at a company’s office and directly handing your CV to the chief pilot will allow you to demonstrate that you have the personality for the job, show you are very keen and put a face to the CV.
+The chief pilot is much more likely to remember you after personal interaction rather than someone who has emailed them a CV which might put you higher up on the list of people they want to interview when they next recruit.
 You might even be lucky enough to be at the right place at the right time, just when they need to recruit additional crew!

 Low Hour Pilot Programs